Adam Aaronson Glass Studio

 There are a number of National Trust properties within 5-15 minutes of the Studio, including Hatchlands and Polesdon Lacy, and we find that some visitors like to combine a visit to us with a trip to one or more of these amazing historic houses.

 The 2,400 sq ft Studio is large and airy with high ceilings and plenty of natural light.
 It is down a small lane off the main Guildford to Leatherhead Road (A246), and there is plenty of space for visitors to park, with an outdoor seating area for refreshments in the warmer weather.
 Scroll down for more details and directions for how to find us.

 Visiting Us – Opening Hours

-During weekdays, our dedicated team of three staff, led by master glassblower Eddie King, make glass the traditional way, by hand, either working with Adam in a team, or making some of the pieces designed by Adam.
+During weekdays, our dedicated team of four staff, led by master glassblower Eddie King, make glass the traditional way, by hand, either working with Adam in a team, or making some of the pieces designed by Adam.

 Eddie started glassblowing as an apprentice at Whitefriars nearly 50 years ago.
 He is a very experienced and skilled maker and has also worked for Wedgwood Glass, Langham Glass and Edinburgh Crystal during his long career.

 Candice Wu, who started glassblowing as one of Adam’s weekend students, left a career as a Ship broker to become a glassmaker.